 We’re taught to shut down and stereotype, to push back rather than lean in.
 So, this Christmas, let’s choose surrender, compassion and acceptance.
 Let’s lean into emotional discomfort, release ourselves from past hurts as we learn, grow and support one another no matter how different our paths may look.
 And remember it is not your role to convince others of your choices, but it is your right to claim the freedom to follow your own path.

 Reported to be the happiest people on the planet, the Danes frequently practice Hygge.
 Pronounced hooga, it means “to cozy around together.”
 Hygge is spending time with loved ones in a cozy, psychologically safe environment.
 Everyone enters into an unspoken agreement that, for this period of time, no one complains, brags or brings up negative or controversial topics; creating a drama-free space.

 Children (and adults) thrive in these intentionally positive moments; fostering happiness and wellbeing through prioritizing social connectedness.
 So, this Christmas, practice “hygge”.
-Let’s bring a sense of calm to our holiday.
-Let’s turn back time and leave cell phones at the door (a family cell phone collection basket sounds perfect).
-Let’s focus on the ones we’re with because there is no better gift than giving and received undivided time and attention.
+Let’s bring a sense of calm to our holidays.
+Let’s turn back time and leave cell phones at the door.
+Let’s focus on the ones we’re with because there is no better gift than giving undivided time and attention.